root-project/root/graf2d/doc/v600/index.md

 ### TPDF and TPostScript

 -   Parenthesis can be used in PDF and PS file names.
+-   In PDF files, italic greek characters were not correct for non null text angle.

 ### New class TTeXDump: Graphics interface to TeX